.

 Puzzles To Remember

-Beginning in 2020, Hailey Richman is the Executive Director of PuzzlesToRemember.
+PUZZLES TO REMEMBER is a 501(c)3 organization that provides puzzles to nursing homes, veterans facilities, and other facilities that care for Alzheimer's and dementia patients.
+Dr. Max Wallack founded Puzzles To Remember in 2008, and continues to act as an advisor and mentor.
+Hailey Richman is the Executive Director of PuzzlesToRemember.
 Since 2011, Hailey has been distributing puzzles to nursing facilities around the globe.
-Hailey also spends time doing the puzzles with nursing home residents.
-She always brightens their days.
 Hailey is also the founder of KidCaregivers.com, where she provides advice for children dealing with dementia in their family members.
-Hailey has begun a program called PuzzleTime which involves volunteer students going to nursing facilities and doing puzzles with their residents.
-Max serves as a mentor to the KidCaregivers program.
+Hailey has begun an international program called PuzzleTime which involves pairing youth members with people with Alzheimer's for an hour of shared jigsaw puzzle solving.
+Dr. Max Wallack serves as a mentor to the KidCaregivers program.

 If you have puzzles that you would like to donate, please contact us at Puzzles2Remember@gmail.com and we will find a location near you where you can bring your puzzles.
 We can also provide you with a donation letter so that you can claim the value of your puzzles as a tax deduction.